Local and Global Master Equations through the Lens of Non-Hermitian Physics: Exceptional point in a microscopically valid local regime

-Exceptional point in a microscopically valid local regime In this appendix, we report the same four-panel analysis of the non-Hermitian Hamiltonian shown in Fig.\,\ref{fig:excpoints}, but for a parameter set chosen in the regime discussed in Ref.\,\cite{cattaneo2019local}, where the local approach is shown to be valid also when derived from an underlying microscopic Hamiltonian.
+In this appendix, we report the same four-panel analysis of the non-Hermitian Hamiltonian shown in Fig.\,\ref{fig:excpoints}, but for a parameter set chosen in the regime discussed in Ref.\,\cite{cattaneo2019local}, where the local approach is shown to be valid also when derived from an underlying microscopic Hamiltonian.
 For the precise parameter values, refer to the caption of Fig.\,\ref{fig:excpoints_app}.
 Within this regime we still observe an exceptional point, occurring at a coupling value $g \approx 10^{-4}\epsilon_h$, i.e., in a parameter region where the local approach is expected to be reliable according to Ref.\,\cite{cattaneo2019local}.

 This additional result complements the discussion in the main text.
 There, we used a different parameter set, for which the microscopic validity of the local Lindblad master equation is not generally ensured.
 Nevertheless, the corresponding Markovian channels remain physically representable as completely positive trace-preserving maps, and therefore admit a unitary dilation by the Stinespring theorem.